-The Institute for Behavioral Genetics (IBG) is an organized research unit of the University of Colorado Graduate School dedicated to conducting and facilitating research on the genetic and environmental bases of individual differences in behavior.
+The Institute for Behavioral Genetics (IBG) is an organized research unit of the University of Colorado Research and Innovation Office dedicated to conducting and facilitating research on the genetic and environmental bases of individual differences in behavior.

-Founded in 1967, IBG is one of the top research facilities in the world for genetic research on behavior.
+Founded in 1967, IBG is one of the top behavioral genetics research facilities in the world.
 Data collection and analysis are ongoing for several internationally renowned studies including the Colorado Adoption Project, the Colorado Twin Registry, the National Youth Survey Family Study, the Colorado Learning Disabilities Research Center, and the National Longitudinal Study of Adolescent Health.
 IBG is home to one of the nation's largest DNA repositories for research on human behavior, as well as housing a wide array of behaviorally and genetically defined lines of selected, recombinant inbred, transgenic, and knockout-gene mice.
+Researchers also use many large, publicly available whole-genome datasets such as the UK Biobank, the Psychiatric Genomics Consortium, and the All Of Us datasets.
 Current research includes studies of aging, neurodegenerative disease, psychopathology, reading and learning disabilities, cognition, substance abuse, behavioral development, and evolution.

 Research Funding & Space

 IBG administers about $50 million in total grant dollars; $10 million per fiscal year.
-We have approximately 48 research projects that are funded through IBG.
-We direct three NIH pre- and postdoctoral training grants (from NIMH, NICHD, and NIDA) supporting 13 graduate students and 4 postdoctoral fellows, and we co-direct another training grant supporting 8 postdoctoral fellows (NIAAA)
+We have approximately 40 research projects that are funded through IBG.
+Nearly all of our funding comes from NIH grants.

 IBG occupies 38,500 sf in four buildings on the East Campus of CU Boulder: the IBG building (17,200sf), RL1 (3,600sf), RL4 (7700sf), ARCE (10,000sf).
 Our goal is to obtain new integrated space, within a life sciences cluster, totaling 70,000sf, to accommodate our growing research and graduate education needs in collaboration with Psychology and Neuroscience, IPHY, MCDB, and ICS.